Pablo Dimcheff

-Pablo Dimcheff (born 1 July 1999) is an Argentine-born professional rugby union footballer who plays at hooker for Colomiers Rugby.
+Pablo Dimcheff (born 1 July 1999) is an Argentine-born professional rugby union player who plays hooker for Colomiers Rugby in Pro D2.
 He represents Italy at international level, qualifying through his grandparents, and making his debut in 2025.

 Club career

 Dimcheff played for Club Pucará in Buenos Aires prior to joining Jaguares in the city.
 Then he joined Ceibos to play in the Súper Liga Americana de Rugby.
 In July 2020, he moved to France to play for Soyaux Angoulême XV Charente in French second division, the Pro D2.

 Dimcheff later moved to the Top 14 with Union Bordeaux Bègles in June 2021.
 He played on loan with Stade Montois Rugby back in Pro D2, however, suffered a cruciate knee ligament injury the following year which ruled him out of action for many months.

 In January 2023, Dimcheff signed for Colomiers Rugby.
 He continued to suffer from injuries, including an injury to his knee meniscus and his calf.
 During the 2024-2025 season, Dimcheff was healthier again, and scored ten tries, and played 24 league matches despite making many of his appearances from the bench.
 In February 2025, he extended his contract until June 2028.